 Separation Anxiety in Toddlers Daycare and Babysitter

-You can see separation anxiety manifest itself at a number of occasions, like dropping your kid off at daycare or leaving him with the babysitter.
+You can see separation anxiety manifest itself on a number of occasions, like dropping your kid off at daycare or leaving him with the babysitter.

 Discipling a toddler and saying goodbye to him can be difficult.